UPDATED FEB 19, 2020

 Flo Yoga Hawai'i at Parc Shore Waikiki gives hotels and resorts the opportunity to create customized outdoor or indoor fitness programs for their guests.
 But you don't have to be a tourist to enjoy these fitness programs—they have great classes open to the public as well.
 At the Parc Shore Waikiki hotel, there are classes offered every weekday morning (except Thursdays).
 If you're a guest at the hotel, you can meet in the lobby and walk together to the class site at Sans Souci Beach Park.
 Otherwise, you're able to just drop in on the class at the park for $10 cash — no room key required.

-The only thing better than Power Yoga’s two convenient locations in town, Piikoi and University, is their donation-based payment system.
+At Power Yoga’s location in Piikoi, they welcome all yogis with donation-based payment system.
 The classes cost as much as you can pay (they give a suggested donation of $15 to help the teachers offset costs), making it one of the most affordable quality studios around.
 They provide a wide range of class types, but students particularly rave about their Bhakti Flow and Meditation classes.

 Savasana on the beach during an epic Oahu sunset?
 Sign us up!
 Beach Sunset Yoga Hawai'i gives classes in Waikiki every morning and evening.
-We recommend checking out their Hidden Waterfall Mindful Hike yoga class too.
+We recommend checking out their http://www.sunsetyogahawaii.com/hidden-waterfall-mindful-hike.htmlJungle Yoga Waterfall Hikes too.
 The instructor will take you hiking through the Hawai'ian rainforest, with stops for yoga and meditation throughout.
 We can’t think of a better way to connect with nature and escape from life’s daily stresses.

 For those who want to take their balancing skills to a whole new level, check out Yoga Floats at Ala Moana Beach Park.
 Classes are conducted on SUP boards and are open to all experience levels.
 There’s nothing quite like stretching out your muscles on the water surrounded by a light ocean breeze.
 The company even uses LED-lit boards to conduct night classes every Monday and Friday.